agilesix/AgileSix.com/src/content/blog-posts/built-to-deliver-responsible-ai-in-practice.md

 ---
 templateKey: blogpost
-title: "Built to Deliver: Responsible AI in Practice"
+title: Built to Deliver - Responsible AI in Practice
 subtitle: How a Six-Person Team Helped VA Get Benefits to Veterans Faster
 shortdescription: Our Agile Six team partnered with the Department of Veterans Affairs (VA) to digitize and delivered two complex benefits forms on a